voxpupuli/puppet-postfix/README.md

 Default: False.

 ##### `smtp_listen`
-A string or array to define the IP or IPs on which to listen in master.cf.
+A string or an array of strings to define the IPs on which to listen in master.cf.
 This can also be set to 'all' to listen on all interfaces.
 If master_smtp is defined smtp_listen will not be used.
 Default: '127.0.0.1'.
 Example: '::1'.